nghiant3223/nghiant3223.github.io/_posts/2025-03-11-go-scheduler.md

 ## Network I/O and File I/O

 This [survey](https://go.dev/blog/survey2024h2/what.svg) shows that 75% of Go uses cases are web services.
-And it's not a coincidence, Go is designed to be fast and efficient for network operation.
+And it's not a coincidence, Go is designed to be fast and efficient for network operation to solve the notorious problem—[C10K](https://en.wikipedia.org/wiki/C10k_problem).
-To understand the reason behind this, let's take a look at how Go handles I/O operations under the hood.
+To understand how Go solves this problem, let's take a look at how Go handles I/O operations under the hood.

 ### HTTP Server Under the Hood

-Go makes it incredibly straightforward to start an HTTP server.
+In Go, it's incredibly straightforward to start an HTTP server.
 For example:

 ```go
 package main